stephenlb/pubnub-mongo-pipe/blog.md

 installed and running with data streaming to your mobile app, you can follow this guide:
 [MongoDB Pipe GitHub Repository](https://github.com/stephenlb/pubnub-mongo-pipe/blob/master/README.md).
-It will show you how to download/install MongoDB and the Pipe Process wether you are using Ruby or Node.JS on your server.
+It will show you how to download/install MongoDB and the Pipe Process.

 ## PubNub WebSocket Example